reiver/reiver-fediverse-archetypes/README.md

 A **Contra Musk** is reactionary who left Twitter and joined the the Fediverse (usually on a Mastodon community server) because of their dislike of Elon Musk.
 This dislike of Elon Musk stems from Musk being critical the U.S. Democratic Party and some instances of U.S. left-wing politics.

+Most of the **Contra Musks** joined the Fediverse on or after November 2022.

 ### Wants

 ### Problems